 Sean Haloman, M.D.

 Sean Haloman, M.D. is a fellowship-trained orthopedic specialist in hip preservation, sports medicine, and arthroscopic/minimally-invasive surgery of the shoulder, hip, elbow, and knee.
-He also performs surgery for general orthopedic conditions and trauma.
+In addition to healing hip pain, he also performs surgery for general orthopedic conditions and trauma.

 Dr. Haloman earned his medical degree from the University of California San Diego School of Medicine where he was the recipient of the Merck Award for Outstanding Academic Accomplishments.
 He then went on to complete his residency in Orthopedic Surgery at the University of Washington, where he received the Victor Frankel Research Award.
 Dr. Haloman completed a sports medicine and arthroscopic surgery fellowship at the Southern California Orthopedic Institute, learning advanced arthroscopic techniques for the treatment of the hip, shoulder, elbow, knee and ankle.
 Most recently, Dr. Haloman traveled to Switzerland to complete an additional fellowship in hip preservation with world-renowned experts and the originators of the field.